-Peru is a country rich in cultural heritage, with the second largest indigenous population in the Americas (45% of the total population, nearly 14 million people), and three official languages (Spanish, Quechua and Aymara).
+Peru is a country rich in cultural heritage, with the second largest indigenous population in the Americas, and three official languages (Spanish, Quechua and Aymara).
 There is great natural diversity, as Peru boasts both the Andean mountain range and the Amazon rainforest.

-Over the past ten years, Peru has made significant advances in the reduction of the national poverty rate (from 48.5% in 2004 to 23.9% in 2013) and demonstrated democratic progress.
+Over the past ten years, Peru has made significant advances in the reduction of the national poverty rate and demonstrated democratic progress.
 As one of the fastest growing economies in South America, the Peruvian government has made efforts to create a welcoming investment climate.
 As a result, many multinational corporations have turned to Peru for extractive projects such as mines, dams and oil fields.
 These projects threaten the ancestral lands of rural indigenous groups, and benefits from these natural resources are perceived to not be evenly distributed, as is further evidenced by the high disparities throughout the country, particularly between rural and urban communities.

 Indigenous communities throughout Peru are banding together to call for more representative, inclusive, and multicultural policy and representation.
 Despite a national law in 1997 that criminalizes racial discrimination, indigenous communities are systematically marginalized and neglected from democratic processes.
 Work toward an inclusion agenda seeks equitable social progress and the protection of democratic representation for all Peruvian citizens.